MrCamoga/Langton-s-Ant/README.md

 # Langton's Ant
-Multicolor extension of Langton's Ant cellular automaton program that finds highways and its period
+Multicolor extension of Langton's Ant cellular automaton that finds highways and their periods

 It supports square and hexagonal grids (WIP)